BITSS/ACRE/docs/03-assess.md

 ## Connect each output to all its inputs {#diagram}

-With all the information collected above, you can trace your output to reprodue to its primary sources.
-Email the standarized spreadsheets from above (sections \@ref(desc-sourc), \@ref(desc-analy) and \@ref(desc-scripts)) to acre@berkeley.edu.
+With all the information collected above, you can trace your output to reproduce to its primary sources.
+Email the standardized spreadsheets from above (sections \@ref(desc-sourc), \@ref(desc-analy) and \@ref(desc-scripts)) to acre@berkeley.edu.
 With-in 24hrs you should receive an email with a reproduction tree that represents the information available on the workflow for behind a specific output.

 <!--
-Upload the standarized table you build to the decribe the code above into the [ACRE workflow diagram builder](ADD LINK).
+Upload the standardized table you build to the describe the code above into the [ACRE workflow diagram builder](ADD LINK).
 -->
 ### Complete workflow information